Shahrah-e-Bhutto

-Shahrah-e-Bhutto (Bhutto Expressway) formally known as Malir Expressway is an ecocidal 39 km under-construction expressway between KPT Interchange (through Qayyumabad) and the Karachi-Hyderabad Motorway near Kathore being built on the riverbed and floodplains of the Malir River in Karachi, Pakistan.
+Shahrah-e-Shaheed Zulfikar Ali Bhutto (Shahrah-e-Bhutto) formally known as Malir Expressway is a 39.0 km expressway between KPT Interchange (through Qayyumabad) and the Karachi-Hyderabad Motorway near Kathore, along the Malir River in Karachi, Pakistan.
 One of the major infrastructure developments in Karachi city which is unviable for the provincial government and detrimental to the city's climate.
 It was announced that half of it would be opened on 14 August 2023, but the opening has been indefinitely delayed after the Asian Development Bank withdrew the funding for the construction; as of right now there is illegal excavation happening on the Malir River bed and the fields of Malir.

+On 22 May 2026, Bilawal Bhutto Zardari and Maryam Nawaz Sharif inaugurated the 39-kilometre-long Shahrah-e-Bhutto Expressway that has six interchanges, six lanes and a 5-kilometre elevated section.

 Typical cross-section

 It will be a Six-lane carriageway.
 With three lanes going forth, and another three back, It has also been declared to be a six-lane carriageway in the documentation of the Asian Development Bank.
 It will have a three-lane service road on both sides.